 5. Avoid showing favoritism toward specific team members

-A good leader strives to build a trust with his team members, and he/she should have a strong integrity.
+A good leader strives to build trust with his team members, and he/she should have strong integrity.
 Always bear in mind that people see if you favor one person over others – they see it, and they don’t like it.
 Such behavior can decrease their loyalty, enthusiasm, and commitment to the goals.

 Therefore, make sure you provide an equal opportunity for everyone and include them all in a particular task, allow them to be a part of making important decisions, and enable all of them to participate in exchanging ideas for a new project.
 This will give your team members feeling that they are all important and that there is no favoritism.
-Having great company culture can really help in establishing these principles.
+Having a great company culture can really help in establishing these principles.
 Nevertheless, never miss to award and recognize an extraordinary commitment of some members, as it will certainly boost their motivation.

 6. Organize an excellent team building event far away from working place

 There is a thing can energize and motivate your team when they are feeling down or after they have reached an important goal.
 It is team building activities at an exotic place.
 Pick a mountain resort, the seaside, lake or some other interesting place far away from the office and organize a team-building event.
 When doing that, make sure that everyone is comfortable with such activities.
 For example, don't make people go to a paintball fight if they are not comfortable with guns (even the ones loaded with paint).

 Start 14-day free trial or get more information

 We hope these tips will be useful for you, and that you will try some of them with your team.
 So far, we have seen the actual benefits of making an effort to build a quality team – loyal, dedicated and committed staff, happy with their work and enthusiastic about achieving team goals.